Joacodef/CT-RATE_classifier/scripts/data_preparation/README.md

 ### `create_filtered_dataset.py`

-This is typically the first script you will run.
-It takes the raw metadata and applies a set of exclusion rules defined within the script (e.g., removing brain scans, scans with missing data).
-It produces a single `filtered_master_list.csv` that serves as the definitive source for all subsequent data splitting and processing.
+This script generates a definitive master list of volumes for the project.
+It loads the complete list of available volumes and applies patient-level filtering by aggregating patient IDs from multiple exclusion files (e.g., brain scans, scans with missing metadata).
+If a patient appears in any exclusion list, all of that patient's scans are removed from the final dataset to prevent data leakage.
+The final list is saved as a CSV file.

 **Usage:**